sugimotot/btsdoc-portal/bbf/user_guide/create_account.md

 Before we go to farther, let's try to login and check if you have a correct password.

+> If you followed the above steps, you would have a Cloud wallet as a default wallet.

 You will find a **Locked Key** icon in the top right corner (if you have not logged in).
 Click the icon to open a login form.

 <p align="center">